 Vector Marketing was so successful because of its systems and processes, so CUTCO acquired Vector Marketing as its own direct salesforce.

-Testimonial“Our two sons have had very different, yet positive experiences.
+“Our two sons have had very different, yet positive experiences.
 Seth continues to make Cutco a career choice.
 He has grown into one of Vector’s many success stories, winning awards and enjoying his work.
 His younger brother, Kyle, no longer works with Cutco but continues to benefit from his experience as he applies it to other opportunities.
-Despite our initial skepticism, we now highly recommend both the product and the work opportunity.”— Steve & Debbie Kinzer, ParentsTestimonial
+Despite our initial skepticism, we now highly recommend both the product and the work opportunity.”

 How does Vector Marketing pay?

-Reps earn a guaranteed base pay of $15-$18 every time they show CUTCO to a qualified prospect.
+Reps earn a guaranteed base pay of $16-$22 every time they show Cutco to a qualified prospect, whether that be in-person or virtually.
 This is NOT an hourly rate.
-People sometimes think it’s $15-$18 per hour because most appointments take between 45 minutes to an hour.
+People sometimes think it’s $16-$22 per hour because most appointments take between 45 minutes to an hour.
 This is incorrect, though.
-It’s $15-$18 per qualified appointment given.
+It’s $16-$22 per qualified appointment given.

 Why does Vector Marketing guarantee pay?